 Photos make great souvenirs.

 - Be sure to get yourself a digital camera, if you don’t already have one.
 And learn how to use it!
 Practice taking photos using the different settings before your trip.
 I recommend the Canon Elph series of cameras.
 We have the Canon SD750, and just love it.
 It is small, inexpensive, and really easy to use.
 Plus it has a huge 3-inch LCD screen.
 I would also recommend buying a large memory card and an extra battery.

 - Disney Dollars are a great way to keep your souvenir budget on track.
 You can buy them in advance and dole them out accordingly.
 A fun way to work this angle is to give your kids opportunities to earn them – through chores, holidays, rewards, or allowance.

 Have a great TIP about this topic?

 Do you have a great tip about this?
 Share it!

-	Please use the form below to submit your tip.
+Please comment below to submit your tip.
 Tell us a little story about how you used the tip to make your Disney vacation more magical.
-You can give as much detail as you wish - you can even upload a photo too!

 Planning a Disney World vacation can be overwhelming – wouldn’t it be wonderful to have all the best tips and hints all in one place?